svera/vertical-bezels-4-3/README.md

 Target GitHub Folders - I have a total of 5 minutes of GitHub knowledge and 1 day of retroarch folder knowledge so this section is for my sanity (terms may be incorrect):

 Image files (.png) go in 1024 or 1600 folder depending on resolution.
-All MDLAV8R bezels will be 1600x1200 to fit my Dell 2007 monitor so I will only populate the 1600 folder.

 "Overlay config" files (.cfg) ==> bezel.cfgs folder.
 These are the .cfg files that sit in the retroarch OVERLAY folder (the same arcade-bezels folder as the .png files on your emulator).